cuiyongbo/hello-world/my_wiki/languages/military_terms.rst

 | annexation
 | Definition: If a country annexes another country or an area of land, it seizes it and take control of it.
 | Usage: Indonesia's annexation of East Timor has never won the acceptance of the UN.
 |

-Chinese President Xi Jinping has told the :abbr:`NPC (National People's Congress)` that China must not become complacent about its development.

-|
 | complacent
 | complacency